 Kordell Stewart was stunned.
 “I’m telling you this story today as a 48-year-old man who has learned a lot and has grown a lot,” Stewart said in The Players’ Tribune.
 “I got nothing but love for everybody, no matter what their sexual orientation is.
 It’s great to see how much the world has evolved in the last 20 years.
 But when this was all happening?
 Man, you have to understand, I’m a young Black quarterback in a blue-collar town.
 Being the target of those kinds of rumors?
 At that time?
 In that era?
 In that NFL?
 It’s sad to say, but at that time, it was a death sentence.”

-Stewart went back to his movie not knowing how big this would blow up.
+Stewart returned, not knowing how big this would blow up.
 When he arrived at the stadium the next day, a PR staff member greeted him and said the owner and coach wanted to see him.
 Stewart thought he might be getting benched.
 Head coach Bill Cowher asked if Stewart was OK.
 “I said, ‘Come on, coach.
 For real?
 Seriously?'”
 Stewart said.
-According to Stewart, Cowher responded with, “I know, I know, I know.
+According to the QB, Cowher responded, “I know, I know, I know.
 This is some malicious bleepity-bleep.
 I’m sorry, kid.”

 Cowher suggested Stewart address the team since they heard the rumor.
 “I mean, time out,” Stewart said.
 “Imagine this happening in 2021.
 Imagine a team suggesting to their quarterback that he should get up in front of everybody and defend himself against some wild lie from Twitter.
 No police record of it happening.
 No one standing behind it.
 Nothing.”
 Stewart addressed the team even though he did nothing wrong.
 He insisted the rumors were all lies.

 How did the rumor about Kordell Stewart start?